uhh-lt/kaldi-model-server/README.md

 # Installation

-The easist way to install PyKaldi and kaldi-model-server is with a virtual environment:
+The easist way to install PyKaldi and kaldi-model-server is in a virtual environment:

     mkdir ~/projects/
     cd ~/projects/